 This graphic was published by Gartner, Inc. as part of a larger research document and should be evaluated in the context of the entire document.
 The Gartner document is available upon request from Acro Media (click here).

-The report then goes on to explain each component in detail and Gartner rightfully identifies that this list is focused on the components and capabilities found native to most commerce platforms and their common integrations.
-They note that it does not include all of the capabilities that an organization might ultimately need.
-A link to the full report is at the bottom of this post should you like to read about each component above.
+Gartner’s report goes on to explain each component in detail , noting that the list is focused on the components and capabilities found native to most commerce platforms and their common integrations.
+They also note that it does not include all of the capabilities that an organization might ultimately need.

 Taking it a step further